carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 # Input repeaters

 We saw previously that by default the number of time a process run is defined by the queue channel with the fewest items.
 However, the `each` qualifier allows you to repeat the execution of a process for each item in a list or a queue channel, every time new data is received.
-For example if we can the previous example by using the input qualifer `each` for the letters queue channel:
+For example if we can fix the previous example by using the input qualifer `each` for the letters queue channel:

 ~~~
 ch_num = Channel.of(1,2)